GoogleChrome/ip-protection/Masked-Domain-List.md

 amazon.it                                        | Amazon                                                         | Not Impacted By Script Blocking
 assoc-amazon.com                                 | Amazon                                                         | Not Impacted By Script Blocking
 awstrack.me                                      | Amazon                                                         | Not Impacted By Script Blocking
-b01ff50746e4.edge.sdk.awswaf.com                 | Amazon                                                         | Entire Domain Blocked
-b2581db30628.edge.sdk.awswaf.com                 | Amazon                                                         | Entire Domain Blocked
-b27ad30591c9.edge.sdk.awswaf.com                 | Amazon                                                         | Entire Domain Blocked
 c60708c831e2.b32e02cd.us-east-2.token.awswaf.com | Amazon                                                         | Not Impacted By Script Blocking
-cc012c29cb9e.edge.sdk.awswaf.com                 | Amazon                                                         | Entire Domain Blocked
-d9253bf4bdfd.edge.sdk.awswaf.com                 | Amazon                                                         | Entire Domain Blocked
+d9253bf4bdfd.edge.sdk.awswaf.com                 | Amazon                                                         | Not Impacted By Script Blocking
-de5282c3ca0c.edge.sdk.awswaf.com                 | Amazon                                                         | Entire Domain Blocked
+de5282c3ca0c.edge.sdk.awswaf.com                 | Amazon                                                         | Not Impacted By Script Blocking
-f459fdc403a6.edge.sdk.awswaf.com                 | Amazon                                                         | Entire Domain Blocked
+f459fdc403a6.edge.sdk.awswaf.com                 | Amazon                                                         | Not Impacted By Script Blocking
-f98792672267.edge.sdk.awswaf.com                 | Amazon                                                         | Entire Domain Blocked
+f98792672267.edge.sdk.awswaf.com                 | Amazon                                                         | Not Impacted By Script Blocking
-images-na.ssl-images-amazon.com                  | Amazon                                                         | Some URLs are Blocked
+images-na.ssl-images-amazon.com                  | Amazon                                                         | Not Impacted By Script Blocking
 imdb.com                                         | Amazon                                                         | Not Impacted By Script Blocking
 serving-sys.com                                  | Amazon                                                         | Not Impacted By Script Blocking
 ttvnw.net                                        | Amazon                                                         | Not Impacted By Script Blocking